Thinkwise/docs/docs/sf/tasks.md

 ![](../assets/sf/image195.png)

-Figure 146: 'Task parameter' settings for a form in 'Tasks'
+*'Task parameter' settings for a form in 'Tasks'*

 ### Look-ups